realm/realm-tasks/README.md

 6. Optional: If you'd like to run the app on a physical iPhone, you'll need to have code signing set up with Xcode, and the iPhone should be connected on the same local network as your Mac running the object server.

+**Android**

+1. Goto the `RealmTasks Android` folder.
+2. Run `./gradlew installDebug`
+3. The RealmTask app should now be installed on all attached Android devices and emulators.
+You need to launch the app manually.

+** Using RealmTasks

-At this point, you can start creating items, managing lists, and you'll see your actions reflected in real time in other running instances of the app.
+At this point, you can login, start creating items, managing lists, and you'll see your actions reflected in real time in other running instances of the app wether it is the Android, iOS or Mac OS app.

 We recommend that you run at least two instances of the app together to really show off sync in action.

 ## 3. Access Realm Files with the Realm Browser